-Course Work: S.J.D. candidates in the first year must normally complete course work carrying a minimum of eight credits (normally on an audit basis) at the law school or, if appropriate, at other departments of the university.
+Course Work: S.J.D. candidates in the first year must normally complete course work carrying eight credits (typically on an audit basis) at the law school or, if appropriate, at other departments of the university.
 Arrangements for course work must be set forth in the study plan.